Uniform estimates and Brezis-Merle type inequalities for the $k$-Hessian equation

 Let $\Omega$ be a bounded smooth domain in $\R^n$.
 For $u\in C^2(\Omega)$, $k=1,\dots, n$, the {\it $k$-Hessian} operator $S_k$ is

 where $\lambda_1,...,\lambda_n$ are the eigenvalues of the Hessian matrix $D^2u$.
 When $k=1$, it is the Laplacian operator.
 Let

-be the sets of smooth $k$-convex functions. $k$-convex functions are admissible functions for $S_k$ to be elliptic.
-The notion of $k$-convexity can be extended to general upper semi-continuous functions.
-An upper semi-continuous function $u:\Omega \to [-\infty, +\infty)$ is called {\it $k$-convex} in $\Omega$ if $S_k[q]\geq 0$ for all quadratic polynomials $q$ for which the diﬀerence $u-q$ has a finite local maximum in $\Omega$.
+be the set of smooth $k$-convex functions. $k$-convex functions are admissible functions for $S_k$ to be elliptic.
+The notion of $k$-convexity can be extended to general upper semicontinuous functions.
+An upper semicontinuous function $u:\Omega \to [-\infty, +\infty)$ is called {\it $k$-convex} in $\Omega$ if $S_k[q]\geq 0$ for all quadratic polynomials $q$ for which the diﬀerence $u-q$ has a finite local maximum in $\Omega$.
 In a series of papers \cites{TW97, TW99, TW02}, Trudinger-Wang introduced the Hessian measures for general $k$-convex functions and developed the weak solution theory for the $k$-Hessian equation